skrub-data/skrub/CONTRIBUTING.rst

 To add a new entry to the :ref:`API reference documentation<api_ref>` or change its content, head to ``doc/api_reference.py``.
 This data is then used by ``doc/conf.py`` to render templates located at ``doc/reference/*.rst.template``.

+|

+Note that **all public functions and classes must be documented in the API reference**, hence when adding a public function or class, a new entry must be added, as detailed just above.